plasma-umass/memory-landscape/README.md

 source in DieHard repo

-    **_abstract: Heap-based attacks depend on a combination of memory management errors and an exploitable memory allocator.
-Many allocators include ad hoc countermeasures against particular exploits, but their effectiveness against future exploits has been uncertain._**
+> Heap-based attacks depend on a combination of memory management errors and an exploitable memory allocator.
+Many allocators include ad hoc countermeasures against particular exploits, but their effectiveness against future exploits has been uncertain.
+>

-    _This paper presents the first formal treatment of the impact of allocator design on security.
+> This paper presents the first formal treatment of the impact of allocator design on security.
 It analyzes a range of widely-deployed memory allocators, including those used by Windows, Linux, FreeBSD, and OpenBSD, and shows that they remain vulnerable to attack.
 It then presents DieHarder, a new allocator whose design was guided by this analysis.
 DieHarder provides the highest degree of security from heap-based attacks of any practical allocator of which we are aware, while imposing modest performance overhead.
-In particular, the Firefox web browser runs as fast with DieHarder as with the Linux allocator._
+In particular, the Firefox web browser runs as fast with DieHarder as with the Linux allocator.

 *   people build secure allocators but don't really know if they are providing any actual improvements in security